ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## [Important announcement]{: tag-green}
 {: #imp-announcement}

 Effective 1 July 2025, metering charges are applied to any Direct Link connections that you continue to use.
 For more information, refer to the [Cloud announcement](https://cloud.ibm.com/status/announcement?query=cloud+connection).
 Depending on the port speed of your connections, the charges vary from USD 100 to USD 5000.
 To avoid these charges, migrate your workspace to the PER-enabled workspaces before 1 July 2025.
-The `CHE01` and `MON01` data centers continue to use Cloud Connections without any charges.
+The `CHE01` data center continue to use Cloud Connections without any charges.

 To connect the Power Virtual Server workspaces with the IBM Cloud, use the [Power Edge Router](/docs/power-iaas?topic=power-iaas-per) (PER) capability that is integrated with the Transit Gateway service without any additional charge.
 PER-enabled workspaces provide improved user experience and increased bandwidth.